Wicked Animals—Disgusting or Beneficial?

 What is the first thing that comes to your mind when I say spider?

 I can see the faces curling, the gestures, the groans.
-I know my boss at work would scream like a girl and run the other direction.
-I've seen him do it.
-A spider, in his case, is enough to make a grown man cry.
+A spider, in some cases, is enough to make a grown man cry.
+I've seen it.